JamesDoonan1/computational_theory/README.md

 -   The function successfullly identified English words with the highest number of leading zero bits in their SHA-256 hashes.
 -  **Dictionary validation** ensures that I'm using **real words rather than random letter sequences**.
--  This method could be extended to search for words with even more leading zeros by using a larger dataset or even AI_generated words.
+-  This method could be extended to search for words with even more leading zeros by using a larger dataset or even AI-generated words.

 ---